victoriajeniluc/Practice/Java/Java_notes.md

       * Java annotation provides meta data from the java code.
 Annotations are added in JDK 5 and starts with a @
       * will have an issue with setting doing this override - so use the SUPER KEYWORD

+  * INSTANCE VARIABLES ARE HIDDEN AND NOT OVERRIDEN BY THE SAME BEHAVIOR
+  * STATIC METHODS AND FIELDS ...
+THEY ARE NOT OVERRIDEN
+  * ONLY THE INSTANCES OF THE PARENT CLASS ARE OVERRIDEN BY THE INSTANCE CLASS

 ----------------------------------------

 ## Files in Program